Holiday Stress and Family Dynamics: Understanding the Emotional Weight of the Season

-with this season, you’re not alone and you are not failing.
-This is a space to slow down, breathe,
+If you’ve been feeling overwhelmed, behind, or unsure how to manage the emotional pressure of this season, you’re not alone, and you are not failing.
+This is a moment to slow down, breathe, and remind yourself that your well-being matters too.

 Holiday Stress, Comparison, and Feeling “Not Enough”

-someone else’s highlight reels.
-When comparison shows up, gently notice it and ask yourself:
+When comparison shows up, gently ask yourself:

 ● Whose expectations am I using for myself?